smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Will complete data loading manual and partial database administration guide [sections 2 and 3, PG 4]; then start on tile-maker;
   * Auto setup of R/tomcat environment and path to be added later;
   * Fixing risk analysis front end issues is a priority.
 Shapefile functionality needs to be investigated.
-    Circles to not be saved as geojson; arbitary shapes and plumes probably will.
+    Circles to not be saved as geojson; arbitrary shapes and plumes probably will.
 Which shapefle reading library has been used (Mike Bostock's?) needs to be determined.
 Method for determining geographic centroids (hopefully the ones built-in to the geoJSON)
   * Need for population weighted centroids: test on England data in 6-8 weeks time;